Mbutler22/Wine-Physiochemical-Analysis/README.md

 *

 ## Project Outline
-1. Melissa - ETL: Extract Data from : csv files, json
+1. Shuchi - ETL: Extract Data from : csv files, json
 2. Dasa/Tinu/Joshua - Use Pandas Jupyter Notebook for data preprocessing and selection of the features for input to machine learning models
 3. Dasa/Tinu/Joshua - Machine Learning : we plan to use LinearRegression,